*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Because your choice of dash cam is essential, you need to research your options.
 Many dash cams have bad imaging or are difficult to use, even if they come with warranties against manufacturer defects.
 You’ll want to make sure that the camera you choose is easy to operate, records in color HD, and will last you a long time.
 The SpyTech G1W dash cam does all of these while saving you money.

 The G1W dash cam is made by SpyTech, a Chinese company that produces cameras, audio recording units, and tracking devices.
-It first debuted in 2013 for around $100 but has since come down in price.
 The G1W is the world’s best-selling dash cam, with over 10 million units sold since its debut.
 The camera is ready-to-use right out of the box.

 The G1W packs a Novatek NT96650 processor, one of the most powerful available in a budget dash cam.
 An Aptina AR0330 sensor works with the processor to quickly capture and process video with no lag.
 This powerful combination of processor and sensor is what makes the G1W dash cam one of the world’s favorite cameras.